Tired of cleaning up after everyone and doing all the housework? Check out these reasons you can’t keep up with cleaning

 Because as little time as we have now, that doesn’t mean we have to live in a messy house.
-We can still maintain a clean home without feeling overwhelmed.
+We can still maintain a clean, organized home without feeling overwhelmed.

-The trick is to take a look at your current habits and re-frame your old standards.
+The trick is to take a look at your current bad habits and re-frame your old standards.
 Let’s take a look at six surprising reasons you can’t keep up with cleaning your home.
 As parents have said about the article:

 1. You don’t have a chore list

 Creating lists is one of the best ways to hold yourself accountable.
 Hanging a visual to-do list of your chores is an easy way to know what you need to do and by when.
 Instead of cleaning aimlessly, you’ll know which parts you still haven’t cleaned.

-A simple way to make a chore list is to write weekly or bi-weekly chores you want you and your partner to do.
+A simple way to make a chore list is to write weekly or bi-weekly chores you want to do.
 Cross them off once you’re done, then switch chores with your partner or kids if you want to take turns.
 Include a due date so you know when you need to do them as well.

 You can also print a chore list for daily tasks, like remembering to wipe dirt from the bathrooms or recycle junk mail.
-You won’t have to remember everything you’d like done for the day (I, however, just clean when I see the need for it.
-Clothes are piling up?
-Time to do laundry!).
+You won’t have to remember everything you’d like done for the day.

-Free printables: Download this Printable Chore List templates—at no cost to you—to help you and your entire family organize chores!
-Join my newsletter and get it below:
+Free printables: Join my newsletter and grab your Printable Chore List templates to help you and your family organize chores!
+Get it below—at no cost to you: